 Every organization has its way of functioning.
 You cannot compare the services and the working structure of one to the other.

 Accordingly, the operations of each organization are different and so are the databases used for storing that information.

 To name a few, an organization uses various types of databases to store information about their marketing strategies, services that they offer to their customers, their relationship with their employees, etc.

 Establishing relationships between two or more entities is what most organizations do.
 That is what makes the data relational.
 Storing such data can make it easier for you to manage, locate, and carry out operations.

-Did you know that most of the organizations use SQL to carry out their operations when it comes to this type of database?
+Did you know that most organizations use SQL to carry out their operations when it comes to Relational Database?
 Yes, that’s right.
 Tables consisting of rows and columns make it easier to carry out transactions.

 Cloud is the most recent breakthrough that we have made.
 It is a space over the internet that allows you to carry out various operations and make use of the services that it has to offer.

 An Apps Database of this can be very useful as it allows you to pay for the services that you use, to access your data from anywhere in the world, and offers high availability.